gbdev/pandocs/content/Gameboy_Printer.md

   **Printer to GB**   0x00          0x00      0x00               0x00             0x00                    0x00       0x00              0x00
   ------------------- ------------- --------- ------------------ ---------------- ----------------------- ---------- ----------------- --------

-**Warning: There is a 250ms timeout.
-If no byte is received during this period, the link and graphics buffers are reset.**

 The checksum is simply a sum of every byte sent except the magic bytes and obviously, the checksum itself.